utkrisht-sikka/Footwork_Training_System/README.md

 # Footwork_Training_System
 Description<br>
 I created this project under the  guidance of our Professor Dr. Aman with the combined efforts of my teammates.It consist of a rectangular shaped ,easy to handle , elegant looking , devoid of external wiring, wooden box.Within the box we have several wires connecting 6 ldr sensors to arduino.
-Learning moves can be customized.We talked to badminton players and identified their problems.
-We tested the prototype and revised it several times based on reviews.
-This project helped badminton players of my college master complex foot moves
+There are 6 holes on the box each containing an ldr.
+The python app displays a 2x3 grid of squares and one of them is colored pink.It indicates the next square on which the person is supposed to step on.
+On stepping correctly, the app colors pink the next square on which the person should step.
+Right now there are 3 sets of sequence of foot moves hardcoded in the program.This project helped badminton players of my college master complex foot moves.

 Video<br>
 Link to a 2 to 3-min Video uploaded on Youtube as an unlisted video with access permissions to